ntegrals/aura-voice/README.md

 ## ⭐ Key Features

 - **Dead Simple API**: Train LoRAs in 5 lines of code - simple for beginners, powerful for experts
-- **Universal Model Support**: Works with FLUX, SDXL, SD3, CogVideoX, and any diffusers-compatible model
+- **Universal Model Support**: Works with FLUX, SDXL, SD3, and any diffusers-compatible model
 - **Optimized Performance**: 3x faster training with 80% less VRAM
 - **Production Serving**: OpenAI-compatible API server with request queuing
 - **Built on Best Practices**: Leverages diffusers, PEFT, and PyTorch under the hood